Ronnie772/Ronnie772Datasheet/docs/07-PCB/PCB.md

 ## Overview

 This PCB implements the motor control subsystem and microcontroller interface for the Amphibot V1.
 Its purpose is to allow bidirectional control of DC motors through an H-bridge driver, and integrate the PIC microcontroller with switches, and debugging interfaces.
-The board receives a +12V input, which powers the motors and is regulated to 3.3 V for the microcontroller and logic components using a voltage regulator and filtering capacitors.
+The board receives a +12V input, which powers the motors and is regulated to 3.3 V for the microcontroller and motor driver's logic and 6 V for the motors.

 The PIC microcontroller acts as the central controller, sending signals to the H-bridge motor driver that drives the DC motors connected through the Motor-RSC connectors.